The Picture of Dorian Gray: Vanity and egotism

 Scholars have argued Dorian's downward spiral does not start until the painter Basil Hallward is captivated by his charms.
 According to Aati Alaati, a scholar who delves into the themes of decadence and vanity in his own writings, "Basil thinks that art should be unconscious, ideal, and remote, but he shows an extreme degree of self-consciousness" (Alaati, 13).
 We see how prior to the book's start Hallward's influence bleeds into Dorian, an influence that becomes more prominent once Lord Henry warns Dorian about the beauty he would lose through aging.
 Dorian goes as far as to say that "youth is the only thing worth having.
 When I find that I am growing old, I shall kill myself" (Wilde, 28).
 Through the influence of Lord Henry, Basil starts to notice how Lord Henry is molding Dorian Gray to living a corrupt double life.
-According to Dominic Mangianello, Dorian starts to believe that "sin no longer ravishes the beauty of the soul, as in the traditional view, but rather helps it to flourish", therefore allowing him to validate doing whatever he pleases as long as it feels good (Manganiello 26).
+According to Dominic Manganiello, Dorian starts to believe that "sin no longer ravishes the beauty of the soul, as in the traditional view, but rather helps it to flourish", therefore allowing him to validate doing whatever he pleases as long as it feels good (Manganiello 26).
 Due to Henry's influence, Dorian becomes a self-centered and vain person, which ultimately becomes the reason for his fall into depravity.
 Dorian acts on hedonism, which leads him to becoming self-destructive and corrupt.
 This is why his portrait rots as he sins.
 Sarah Kofman says in her book Enigmas that "Dorian's soul, which has not yet lost its purity and innocence, becomes the object of desire for two men who want to attract it in opposite directions: one on whom he himself 'exercises' an influence but who has had no effect on him, the other who, by revealing the mystery of life to him, does indeed seize hold of his soul and makes devilish attempt to re-create him in his own image under the effect of his 'bad influence(Kofman, 28).